 The bill amends the Michigan Vehicle Code, specifically section 312e, to update the requirements for individuals operating commercial motor vehicles.
 Key changes include the replacement of gender-specific pronouns with gender-neutral language, ensuring that references to individuals are inclusive.
-The bill outlines the necessary vehicle group designations (A, B, and C) that individuals must obtain before operating various types of commercial vehicles, along with the requirement to complete knowledge and driving skills tests that comply with federal standards.
-Additionally, it mandates that individuals complete entry-level driver training as specified under federal regulations.
+The bill outlines the necessary vehicle group designations (A, B, and C) that individuals must obtain based on the weight and type of vehicle they intend to operate.
+It also specifies the need for endorsements for operating certain types of vehicles, such as those carrying hazardous materials or designed for passenger transport, and mandates that applicants complete knowledge and driving skills tests in compliance with federal standards.

-Furthermore, the bill clarifies the conditions under which certain exemptions apply, such as for farmers operating vehicles for agricultural purposes and emergency responders.
-It also specifies the fees associated with obtaining vehicle group designations and endorsements, and how these funds will be allocated.
-The bill emphasizes compliance with federal laws and procedures related to commercial driver licensing, ensuring that Michigan's regulations align with national standards.
+Additionally, the bill clarifies the conditions under which certain exemptions apply, such as for farmers operating vehicles for agricultural purposes and emergency responders.
+It establishes the fees associated with obtaining vehicle group designations and endorsements, and stipulates that collected fees will be deposited into the state treasury.
+The bill also emphasizes compliance with federal regulations regarding commercial driver licensing and includes provisions for the issuance of endorsements based on successful completion of required tests.
 The enactment of this bill is contingent upon the passage of House Bill No. 4301.

 Statutes affected: House Introduced Bill: 257.312